 There’s a lot of conversation today about the need for “cleaner transportation” in the United States.
 That’s because transportation is the leading source of greenhouse gas (GHG) emissions, mostly from burning gasoline for our cars and light trucks.
 Low carbon fuels (LCFs) are transportation fuels that produce fewer greenhouse gas emissions than traditional fuels like gasoline, diesel, and jet fuel.
 Learn more about what LCFs are, how consumers can use them to significantly reduce emissions, and how policies can be used to make them more accessible:

-- Factsheet for Consumers (Spanish translation)
+- Factsheet for Consumers in English and Spanish

 - Factsheet for Policymakers

 - Policy Principles for Low Carbon Fuel Standards